This article explains valves used in SCUBA cylinders.

 In very rare circumstances, we see very small cylinders intended primarily for the European market but also qualified for the North American market in specialty inflation or rebreather diving applications.
 If your cylinder is stamped "M18x1.5" or "M25x2" then the threads are metric and not compatible with 7/8 UNF or 3/4 NPS imperial thread valves.
 By the way, if it's not a SCUBA tank, all bets are off; it will probably have some other neck opening threading which is incompatible with SCUBA valves.
 For example, some high pressure paintball cylinders look similar to SCUBA cylinders but have 0.625-18 UNF (aka 5/8 UNF) threads.

 Valves should be installed in scuba cylinders with the least amount of force that will form a seal and retain the valve in place.
 Even in the absence of lubricant, the threads should not bind and force is NOT required to fully screw the valve home.
 One important caution regarding thread compatibility with the 3/4 NPS imperial thread form; outside the United States (particularly in Europe) a widely seen SCUBA cylinder neck metric thread form is M25x2 (BS 3643).
-The UK (and Australia) has an obsolete neck thread form BSP G3/4 (ISO 228) sometimes seen on older SCUBA cylinders.
-The US, EU and obsolete UK thread forms are very similar but not identical; with the use of excessive force it's possible to mate diving cylinders and valves with these different forms.
-However, the mismatched threads eventually separate with dangerously explosive force, often causing injury.
+The UK (and Australia) also has an obsolete neck thread form G 3/4" BSP (ISO 228) sometimes seen on older SCUBA cylinders.
+The US, EU and obsolete UK thread forms are very similar but not identical; it's possible to mate diving cylinders and valves with these different forms.
+Mismatched mating of M25 and 3/4 NPS requires a noticeable amount of excess force, but G 3/4" BSP and 3/4" NPS differ only slightly in thread angle and will easily mate when mismatched.
+Regardless, under service pressure the mismatched threads eventually separate with dangerously explosive force, often causing injury.
 See IMCA Guidance on Diving Cylinder and Valve Thread Compatibility for more information.

 Lubrication with SCUBA Valves and Cylinders